 It's the world's 12th largest naval force

 The U.S. Coast Guard does a lot more than search and rescue missions.
-The president can transfer operations to the U.S. Navy at any time.
+As Commander-in-Chief, the president can transfer U.S. Coast Guard operations to the U.S. Navy when necessary.